This tutorial shows steps for New PicMonkey. If you wanna keep using our old site, learn about layers in Old PicMonkey.

 Life saving feature for mind-changers: Revert

-To undo edits you made to overlays (or images you added as an overlay) or text, click “More options” at the bottom of the Text palette or the Overlay palette, then click Revert from the dropdown list.
+To undo edits you made to graphics (or images you added as an graphic) or text, click “More options” at the bottom of the Text palette or the Graphic palette, then click Revert from the dropdown list.
 Remember that Hub, PicMonkey’s super smart storage solution, preserves layers automatically so you can revert a layer anytime, even when it’s in an image you left in Hub long ago.
 Extra useful: Use Revert to get back to the original version of a photo that you made tons of edits to (provided you didn’t flatten it).

 Ordering layers lets you choose which design elements (layers) appear to be in front of other ones, and which should appear behind.
 Use the arrows at the top of the layers palette to change the layer order.